Guided Math: Differentiate Your Math Instruction Using Small Groups, Math Journals, Centers, and Whole Group Strategies (Grades K-2)

 - Receive an extensive guided math digital resource handbook filled with dozens of innovative guided math strategies, math journal tasks and center and independent work ideas

 If you are looking for practical, proven strategies to more effectively meet the diverse needs of your students, this is a seminar you won’t want to miss!
 In this engaging, interactive seminar, Lindsey Shannon, an experienced math teacher and math coach will share a variety of practical ways to more effectively differentiate your math instruction using guided math groups to enhance each learner’s math achievement.
 During this seminar, you will discover a wealth of ideas for creating, planning, organizing, and maintaining your guided math groups.
 Lindsey will explore in depth how to use a balanced approach while incorporating guided math, using mini‑lessons, math journals, independent work stations, centers, and summarizing activities to effectively meet the needs of each of your math learners.

-Don't miss this unique opportunity to participate in an interactive, high-energy seminar that will leave you with strategies and ideas you can use immediately, whether your instruction is in-person or online.
+Don’t miss this unique opportunity to participate in an interactive, high‑energy seminar that will leave you with strategies and ideas you can use immediately.

 Ten Key Benefits of Attending